Stephen Dwoskin

-Stephen Dwoskin (15 January 1939 – 28 June 2012) was a major avant-garde filmmaker whose work was closely connected to the 'gaze theory' associated with Laura Mulvey; a significant disabled filmmaker – though he rejected being framed as such – and an activist for an alternative film culture, through such organizations as the London Film-Makers' Co-op and The Other Cinema.
+Stephen Dwoskin (15 January 1939 – 28 June 2012) was an avant-garde filmmaker whose work was closely connected to the 'gaze theory' associated with Laura Mulvey; a significant disabled filmmaker – though he rejected being framed as such – and an activist for an alternative film culture, through such organizations as the London Film-Makers' Co-op and The Other Cinema.
 His films are held by the BFI and distributed by LUX.
 His archive is held at The University of Reading.

 Early life

 Dwoskin was born in Brooklyn in 1939.
 At the age of nine he contracted polio and underwent a gruelling rehabilitation that entailed confinement in an iron lung, muscle transplants and relearning to walk, painfully, with crutches.
 He spent four years in hospital before he was discharged.
 Dwoskin used crutches for much of his life.
 Poliomyelitis progressively restricted his mobility and in later life he used a wheelchair.

 He studied at Parsons The New School for Design, where his teachers included Willem de Kooning and Josef Albers, then at New York University.
 While working as a graphic designer and art director, including a stint at CBS and Epic Records, he began making short experimental films in 1961, and became part of the bohemian world of New York 'underground' filmmakers around Jonas Mekas.
 He received a Fulbright Scholarship to spend a year in London in 1964; in the event he remained there until his death.